 Cash Register

-After my third was born, this cash register was given to my oldest, and again, another forever toy!
-They keep this register by the play kitchen and have sales throughout the day.
+After my third was born, this cash register was given to my oldest—again, another forever toy!
+They keep it by the play kitchen and have daily sales.
 Creative play meets math in its simplest form!

 Ice Cream Set